kagaho/kagaho/README.md

   Practical profiling guidance: timelines, GPU gaps, CPU/GPU correlation, and bottleneck hunting.
   (See pinned repos)

+- **Training and Hands-on PaloAlto's PRECISION AI - Prisma-AIRS Components** Ongoing Series with AI Network and API intercept, Agent, Model Security and Red Teaming (See pinned repos)

+- **Hands on training for Terraform and Ansible with PaloAlto VM-Series** Ongoing Series of Day 1 and Day 2 deployments with IaC on Virtual firewalls on cloud and premises (See pinned repos)

 ---

 ## How I like to build